vmlrodrigues/pocketsmith_ruby_client/docs/BudgetingApi.md

 require 'time'
 require 'pocketsmith_ruby_client'
 # setup authorization
-PocketsmithRubyClient.configure do |config|
+PocketsmithClient.configure do |config|
   # Configure API key authorization: developerKey
   config.api_key['X-Developer-Key'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   # config.api_key_prefix['X-Developer-Key'] = 'Bearer'
 end

-api_instance = PocketsmithRubyClient::BudgetingApi.new
+api_instance = PocketsmithClient::BudgetingApi.new
 id = 42 # Integer | The unique identifier of the account.
 opts = {
   roll_up: true # Boolean | Whether parent categories should have their children rolled up into them.
 When used, the children will still appear in the collection on their own, but their actual and forecast figures will be rolled up to the root parent.